 Meeting culture bonus

 Work to eliminate these six of the worst meeting habits to create a meeting culture at your company that is productive, healthy, and sustainable.
 Wondering how you can take it from good to great?
-Bring your meeting culture up to the modern expectations of 2018 with a full Meeting Management solution.
+Bring your meeting culture up to the modern expectations of 2018 with a full Meeting Management Platform.